 Scenario #2: You Want To Get Back Together With Your Ex

-But, some breakups will be permanent no matter how hard you try to reverse them and get back together with your ex.
-So if you happen to fall into this category, then all you’re achieving by agreeing to be friends with your ex after the breakup is increasing your emotional suffering and making the process of moving on more difficult than it needs to be.
+But, some breakups will be permanent, no matter how long or how hard you try to get back together.
+If you’re unlucky enough to fall into this category, then all you’re achieving by agreeing to be friends with your ex after the breakup is increasing your emotional suffering and making the process of moving on more difficult than it needs to be.

 There are a few other huge problems with agreeing to be friends with your ex if you want to win them back:

 Problem #1: Being friends won’t give your a chance to develop feelings of nostalgia and to miss you as much as if you aren’t around.

 As I explained in my article on how to get your ex back, one of the key ingredients to repairing a relationship is allowing enough time to pass that your ex begins to miss you like crazy.

 And how do you make someone miss you?
 Simple: disappear from their life suddenly and completely, shutting down all lines of communication.
 By maintaining a friendship with your ex, it’s impossible to really effectively disappear from their radar, and therefore for them miss you.